top of page

 The "Security & Privacy" Specialist: Saily

 A newer powerhouse in 2026, Saily (backed by the Nord Security team) focuses on the intersection of connectivity and safety.
+Click here to check their data plans.

 • The 2026 Edge: It is the only major provider in 2026 that integrates automatic VPN and ad-blocking at the network level.
 If you are accessing bank accounts or sensitive work data on public Wi-Fi or local towers, Saily provides an extra layer of encryption that other eSIMs lack.